kyma-project/kyma/installation/resources/README.md

 ### Available configurations

-These are the currently available configurations:
+These are the currently available Installer configurations:

 | Configuration | Description | Part of the release |
 |----------------|------|------|